 Covering up

-The women of Jiblah were mostly seen wearing various coverups but mainly the all-enveloping black Sharshaf, which was the main coverup in Yemen and could be seen throughout the country.
+The women of Jiblah were mostly seen wearing various coverups but mainly the all-enveloping black sharshaf, which was the main coverup in Yemen and could be seen throughout the country.
 This consisted of a long black pleated skirt that hid every part of a woman except her feet, a black cape that rested on her shoulders, and two layers of chiffon covering her head and draped to the ends of her wrists.
 In Yemen, a person could tell who they meet on the street by looking at the woman’s feet.

 In many large towns, women started wearing a coverup later in life than what was often expected in smaller towns and villages like Jiblah.
 It was not uncommon to expect young girls at eight years old to start wearing coverups in these less urban areas as these locations were much more traditional than larger cities like Taiz and Sana’a.